cleesmith/chrome_extensions/README.md

 # chrome_extensions
- Two Chrome extensions to copy text from chats with ChatGPT and Claude
+ Two Chrome extensions to copy text from chat sessions with ChatGPT and/or Claude These extensions only work at these hardcoded URL's:
+ 1. https://claude.ai/chat/ for **CapClaudeChat** *see: CapClaudeChat/background.js*
+ 2. https://chatgpt.com/c/ for **CaptureOpenAI** *see: CaptureOpenAI/background.js*

 ---